 Bearing the Bear

 Unfortunately bear markets take much longer to recover.
 But the good news is they do recover — you just have to have more patience versus corrections, which historically have taken about the same amount of time to recover as they did to create their maximum losses.
-The mean time to recovery for bear markets is 684 days, which is also twice as long as it took to reach a trough.
+The mean time to recovery for bear markets is 702 days, which is nearly twice as long as it took to reach a trough.
 But keep in mind the average was highly influenced by the six years it took to recover from the bear market in the 1970s.
-Even the financial system meltdown in 2008 required less time to recover.

 Your Superpower: Staying the Course

 If you plan on saving over the long-term even a bear market shouldn’t stop you from consistently adding to your investment account.
 In fact, investing in a bear market can actually increase the value of your holdings at retirement because, in effect, you get to buy at a discount all along the way.
 To put it another way, if an investor started investing on January 1, 1965 and endured all of the corrections and bear markets over the next 50+ years they would have seen a compounded return of 6.7%, far in excess of the compounded inflation rate of 3.6%.
 But human nature is tough to overcome, so while ignoring market corrections and bear markets and staying the course is the right thing to do, it doesn’t necessarily feel that way when markets are volatile.
 So our advice: use data to guide your decisions, and remember: slow and steady wins the race.

 Wealthfront prepared this post for educational purposes and not as an offer, recommendation, or solicitation to buy or sell any security.
 Wealthfront and its affiliates may rely on information from various sources we believe to be reliable (including clients and other third parties), but cannot guarantee its accuracy or completeness.
 See our Full Disclosure for more important information.